Not on View

 Afro Basaldella studied art and later taught mosaic in Venice.
-Most likely inspired by the radiant ambience of La Serenissima and its pictorial tradition, Afro’s paintings emanate an underlying luminosity.
-Through emphasis on transparent and overlapping, complementary light-soaked and darker hues and on shivering contours, the forms in the painting assume a lyrical, even poetic, character.
+His paintings emanate an underlying luminosity, most likely inspired by Venice's radiant atmosphere and its pictorial tradition.
+By emphasizing transparency and overlapping, and complementary light-soaked and darker hues with trembling contours, the forms in the painting assume a lyrical, even poetic, character.
 They linger on the border between traces of figuration and complete abstraction.
-Afro deployed post-Cubist aesthetics, indebted to collage compositions.
-A frequent traveller to the United States from 1950, he also assimilated the gestural character of American Abstract Expressionism.
+Afro deployed post-Cubist aesthetics indebted to collage compositions.
+A frequent traveler to the United States from 1950, he also assimilated the gestural character of American Abstract Expressionism.
 This manifests itself in his forceful and expressive application of paint.

 |Original Title||Paese giallo|